 Bob Holmes’ bio is so long and flush with accolades that it’s hard to distill it down–especially knowing many of the stories behind how his prolific career came to be.
-If you don’t yet know Bob, think of the most famous photographer you know–he’s no doubt personal friends with the person, if not in a mentor-mentee relationship of some kind with the person.
+If you don’t yet know Bob, think of the most famous photography such as food photography toronto and photographer you know–he’s no doubt personal friends with the person, if not in a mentor-mentee relationship of some kind with the person.
 His highlight reel includes illustrating 45 books, being named SATW Photographer of the Year five times, and covering the 1975 Mount Everest Expedition.

 “Don’t get too worried about getting the final image.
 It’s how you see that matters.
 The same is true for writing.”